-The head referee and the assistant referees should wear black clothing and black socks/shoes black clothing and black socks/shoes and avoid reserved colors for the ball, the goals, and player markings in their clothing.
-They may enter the field in particular situations, e. g., to remove a robot when applying a penalty.
+The head referee and the assistant referees should wear black clothing and black socks/shoes and avoid reserved colors for the ball, the goals, and player markings in their clothing.
+They may enter the field in particular situations, e.g., to remove a robot when applying a penalty.
 They should avoid interfering with the robots as much as possible.